monashcode/show-your-emotions-with-rekognition/README.md

   This line should write the main facial emotion onto the image while processing, however, it doesn't work.
 See if you can fix it!

 ## FAQ
+ - Q: Nothing is changing when I make a change in the Cloud9 IDE?
+    - A: Auto save isn't actually enabled by default so make sure to manually save after writing up the commands.
+ -